jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/pseudo-selectors/readme.md

 }
 ```

+might be a good place for a you do, like - https://github.com/ga-dc/moonrise_kingdom

 ## Pagination

 We've used some Javascript to make single-page apps appear to have multiple views.
 But you can do the same thing with the `:target` selector in CSS.